 As the buyer, it can be tempting to do everything in your power to help your offer stand out from the crowd, especially if you live in a hot market.
 These days, it can seem like every house for sale has multiple offers and it can be tempting to try and get ahead.

 From your perspective, there is little harm in submitting a letter, especially if you make an effort to avoid divulging any details prohibited by the Fair Housing Act.
 However, you should be aware that there is a good chance that the seller won’t read it.

 Should sellers read any letters they receive?

 Ultimately, each seller has a choice of whether or not they want to accept these letters from potential buyers.
 That said, if you do decide to accept them, it’s generally not a good idea to weigh them as part of your decision making process.

 Instead, you may want to make your decision based off of objective criteria, such as the sale price or any contingencies.
 Then, once you have made your decision, you can read the letter at the end.

 However, unfortunately, even accepting these letters may pose a legal risk.
 While it’s very unlikely, if a spurned buyer decides to sue you for discrimination, it will likely be hard to prove that the seller love letter did not factor into your decision.
-In this case, the safest bet is to not accept them at all.
+In this case, as a real estate agent, the safest bet is to not accept them at all.